theinvertedform/umt.world/index.md

 ---
 title: Index
 abstract: "This is the website of **Uriah Marc Todoroff**.
 I am a writer interested in contemporary life.
-Below you will find links to writing published here and elsewhere, online & in print.
-This website is an ongoing experiment that combines hypertext design, information architecture, and experimental narrative.
+Below you will find links to my writing, which includes criticism and narrative experiments.
+This website is an *outsider* project that combines design, information architecture, and literary craft.

 For more about the philosophy of the website, visit the [*About the Website*](/about) page; for more about me and my [contact information](/links#contact), visit the [*About the Author*](/links) page.
-Subscribe to the [newsletter](umtworld.substack.com) to receive updates in your inbox.
-This index includes [critical writing](/reviews) on films and art; [essays](/index#essays) and [interviews](/index#interviews) on philosophy and politics; and a fictionalized [diary](/diaries)."
+Subscribe to the [newsletter](https://news.umt.world) to receive updates in your inbox.
+The index below contains [critical writing](/index#culture), [book reviews](/index#books) and craft essays, and [interviews](/index#interviews) on philosophy and politics.
+There is a secret narrative hidden in the [margins](/diaries)."
 layout: home
 ---